 Air purifiers may help to reduce the particulate matter exposure for non-smokers in the room.
-However, it does not eliminate the chance for secondhand smoke, meaning the best option remains restraining from smoking at all.
+However, it does not eliminate the chance of secondhand smoke, meaning the best option remains to refrain from smoking at all.

 How do air purifiers for cigarette smoke work?

 As the air passes through an air purifier’s filter, the filter materials reduce or eliminate airborne pollutants larger than 0.3 microns in diameter.
 This method helps reduce particulate matter but does not usually eliminate them.

 Can an air purifier completely get rid of cigarette smoke?

 No, most air purifiers cannot get rid of cigarette smoke because the particulate matter associated with cigarette smoking comes in varying sizes, including some smaller than even HEPA filters can catch.